-If you haven’t bought your own bike, there are lots of places to hire one (including electric bikes) or if you’re visiting Poole, Bournemouth or Christchurch, you can use a Beryl Bike to pedal around these coastal towns.
+If you haven’t bought your own bike, there are lots of places to hire one (including electric bikes) or if you’re visiting Poole, Bournemouth or Christchurch, you can use a Beryl Bike or Beryl e-Scooter to pedal or scoot around these coastal towns.

 Join the Refill Revolution

 The Refill Revolution started with promoting places to get free tap water top ups.
 When you download the Refill App, you’ll now find loads more places to eat, drink and shop without pointless packaging.